AliceCengal/perlembagaan_persekutuan/README.md

-perlembagaan_persekutuan
+Perlembagaan Persekutuan
 ========================

-The constitution of Malaysia in plaintext
+The constitution of Malaysia in plaintext.
+Converted from a PDF, so there are a lot of typos.
+Useful for grepping.